CURENT2/ltb2/README.md

 # Why LTB

-This work enables power system dynamic simualiton, power market simulation, geographical visualization, real-time simualtion, and **dispatch-dynamic co-simulaiton**.
+This platform enables power system dynamic simualiton, power market simulation, geographical visualization, real-time simualtion, and **dispatch-dynamic co-simulaiton**.
+The Interoperability of ANDES for scheduling through MATPOWER and pandapower secures power dispatch in a dynamic simulation.

-Here are some videos that show the magic of LTB:
+Here are some videos that demonstrate the magic of LTB:

 [Using ANDES for Damping Control Allocation using Wind Generation](https://www.youtube.com/watch?v=OtCFRHMtdo8)